geoelectionsdata/geoelectionsdata.github.io/README.md

 # Georgia Elections Data Dashboard

-This repository contains a dashboard for visualizing and analyzing election data from the state of Georgia.
-The dashboard documents official election results, voter turnout, and candidates who participated in elections held in Georgia.
+This repository contains a dashboard for visualizing and analyzing election data from Georgia.
+Regretfully, Electionsdata.ge, a website that previously provided comprehensive election data, is gone, therefore this project aims to fill that gap.

 ## To do
 - [ ] Put together a wireframe for the dashboard